fightforthefuture/votebot-www/app/_states/hi.md

 ## Voter ID

-You may need to show ID to vote in Hawaii.
+If you've voted in Hawaii before, you don’t need to provide ID to vote.

-Forms of acceptable ID include a valid photo ID (driver’s license, state-issued ID), copy of a current utility bill, bank statement, paycheck, or other government issued document that shows your name and address.
-If you did not provide the required proof of identification with your voter registration application, you will be required to do so at your polling place.
+If you’re a first-time voter who registered by mail, and didn’t provide a copy of your ID when you registered, you will need to show ID to vote.
+Acceptable forms include: current driver's license or state ID card; or a copy of a current utility bill, bank statement, paycheck, or other government issued document that shows your name and address.

-Voters without ID: If the voter has no identification, the voter will be asked to recite his/her date of birth and residence address to corroborate the information provided in the poll book.